-One of the many features in the garden are a traditional Maya House where groups can arrange to make tamales over a wood fire.
-The Maya Medicine Trail features many native medicinal and useful plants.
+One of our many features is a traditional Maya House where groups can arrange to make tamales over a wood fire.
+Let one of our experienced guides show you Belize Botanic Gardens’ Maya Medicine Trail.
+This trail features many native medicinal and useful plants.

-One day his grandfather told the boy to go out by himself and bring him back a plant that was not useful.
-The boy was gone for several days and finally came back feeling defeated.
+One day the grandfather told the boy to go to the forest and bring him back a plant that was not useful.
+He was gone for several days and finally came back feeling defeated.
 “I could not find this plant, Grandfather,” he said.
 “I am very sorry because I know that you will not be here long and I feel that I have failed you.”

 “No, No, my boy,” the grandfather said, “It is because you have learned well and now know that every plant in the forest has its use.”

 Other Features: Nursery, Trails, and More